webappsuk/CoreLibraries/readme.md

 Using the libraries
 -------------------

 All the code present [here] (https://github.com/webappsuk/CoreLibraries) is also available on [nuget.org] (https://www.nuget.org/packages?q=WebApplicationsUK), as a collection of 10 inter-connected NuGets and can be installed into your .NET projects using NuGet.
+Alternatively, you can look for the individual NuGet files, or the compiled binaries in the [releases] (https://github.com/webappsuk/CoreLibraries/releases).

 The official NuGets are strongly named and digitally signed by [Web Applications UK] (http://www.webappuk.com), using a separate, secure process, that gaurantees the NuGets authenticity.
 Although you can build your own NuGets from the source included [here] (https://github.com/webappsuk/CoreLibraries), the ability to upload them to [nuget.org] (https://www.nuget.org/packages?q=WebApplicationsUK) is not provided to protect casual users.
 If you wish to use a customised version of a library, we recommend building and including the dll directly (but remember to include the [License](license.md)!).